Fish Mercury Calculator

 How does mercury get into fish?

 The form of mercury that we are talking about is actually methylmercury, which comes from both human and natural sources.
-Mercury is naturally found in the earth’s ocean and crust, but a big portion of the mercury in the ocean comes from burning fossil fuels, which is transferred from the atmosphere to oceans and lakes by rain.
+Mercury is naturally found in the earth’s ocean and crust, but a big portion of the mercury in the ocean comes from burning fossil fuels, which is transferred from the atmosphere to oceans, ponds, and lakes by rain.
 However, mercury does not get incorporated into the food chain until it is methylated by aquatic microbes and becomes methylmercury.
 Aside from these sources of mercury, there are also areas of the world that have significantly higher levels of methylmercury due to point source pollution by chemical plants.

 So, how does mercury get into the fish?
 While methylmercury levels are low in the ecosystem itself, it bioaccumulates in larger fish that have consumed many smaller fish.
 Basically, methylmercury diffuses into phytoplankton, which are consumed by zooplankton, then by small fish, a larger fish, and so on.
 By the time a tuna eats its prey, it has consumed levels of methylmercury orders of magnitude higher than the surrounding environment.